-Figure 11.
+Figure 9.
 Simulated blue-green water availability (m3/capita/year) for present climate (top panel) and including both demographic and climate change under the SRES A2 scenario in 2050 (bottom panel).
 The study assumed that if water availability was less than 1,300m3/capita/year, then the country was considered to present insufficient water for food self-sufficiency.
 The figure is from Rockstrom et al. (2009).

 Doll (2009) presents updated estimates of the impact of climate change on groundwater resources by applying a new version of the WaterGAP hydrological model.
 The study accounted for the number of people affected by changes in groundwater resources under climate change relative to present (1961-1990).
 To this end, the study provides an assessment of the vulnerability of humans to decreases in available groundwater resources (GWR).
-This indicator was termed the "Vulnerability Index" (VI), defined as; VI = -% change

-GWR Sensitivity Index (SI).
+This indicator was termed the "Vulnerability Index" (VI), defined as; VI = -% change GWR Sensitivity Index (SI).
 The SI component was a function of three more specific sensitivity indicators that include an indicator of water scarcity (calculated from the ratio between consumptive water use to low flows), an indicator for the dependence upon groundwater supplies, and an indicator for the adaptive capacity of the human system.
 Doll (2009) applied climate projections from two GCMs (ECHAM4 and HadCM3) to WaterGAP, for two scenarios (SRES A2 and B2), for the 2050s.
-Figure 12 presents each of these four simulations respectively.
-There is variation across scenarios and GCMs but there is consensus that vulnerability is highest in the North African Mediterranean, western regions of South Africa, and north-eastern Brazil.
-For Italy, the ECHAM4 simulations display a high VI in the south of Italy, while for HadCM3 simulations it is only Sicily that is indicated as potentially being vulnerable to climate change induced reductions to groundwater resources.
+Figure 10 presents each of these four simulations respectively.
+There is variation across scenarios and GCMs.
+For Spain, the simulations with HadCM3 display small or no decreases in GWR with associated increases in VI under climate change.
+However, with the ECHAM4 simulations, GWR does decrease with climate change and southern Spain presents a very high VI; one of the highest in Europe with southern Italy and southern Turkey.

-Figure 12.
+Figure 10.
 Vulnerability index (VI) showing human vulnerability to climate change induced decreases of renewable groundwater resources (GWR) by the 2050s under two emissions scenarios for two GCMs.
 VI is only defined for areas with a GWR decrease of at least 10% relative to present (1961-1990).
 Also shown is VI for the Mediterranean region with ECHAM4 under A2 emissions.
 The figure is from Doll (2009).

 Lehner et al. (2006) assessed the impact of climate change on European drought risk.
 The authors accounted for future human water use and assessed future flood and drought frequencies by applying the WaterGAP hydrological model, driven by climate projections from the HadCM3 and ECHAM4 GCMs, under a 1%/year CO2 increase emissions scenario.
-The simulations are presented in Figure 13 and Figure 14.
+The simulations are presented in Figure 11 and Figure 12.
 The results reflect the general consensus from other studies that southern and south-eastern Europe could experience increased drought frequencies, leading to water stress.
 This in part due to increased water use but the impacts are much more pronounced and wide spread when climate change is factored in (Lehner et al., 2006).
 Long term projections indicate those drought events expected to occur once every 100 years could become much more frequent, to around every 40 years in the most extreme areas, including much of the Mediterranean.
-For Italy, both GCMs simulated that the current 100-year drought could be expected to occur more frequently with climate change, and more so with the HadCM3 GCM.
-Moreover, the results show that the 100-year drought could become more intense with climate change, increasing in intensity by over 25% from present magnitude.
+For Spain, both GCMs simulated that the current 100-year drought could be expected to occur more frequently with climate change.
+Moreover, the results show that the 100-year drought could become more intense with climate change, increasing in intensity by over 25% from present magnitude